705. Assessment of Complaints, Deviations, Noncompliance, and Problems

 Dismissal of the Problem as an Unjustified Claim of Noncompliance

-If the QI Officer, RIO Director, and IRB Chair or designee discern that an allegation or complaint of noncompliance is without merit, the matter will be dismissed without further inquiry.
+If the QI Officer, RI Director, and IRB Chair or designee discern that an allegation or complaint of noncompliance is without merit, the matter will be dismissed without further inquiry.
 The decision will be noted in the protocol file.
 Where appropriate, the PI will be notified in writing.

 Dismissal of the Problem as Not Meeting the Criteria for an Unanticipated Problem Involving Risks to Participants or Others

 Those involved in the assessment may determine that a problem did not involve noncompliance or meet the three criteria* for an unanticipated problem involving risks to participants or others (henceforth known as Unanticipated Problem).
-In this case, the matter will be dismissed and the PI will be informed of the dismissal
+In this case, the matter will be dismissed and the PI will be informed of the dismissal.

 *Summary of Criteria for Unanticipated Problem Involving Risks to Participants or Others